numenta/nupic.core-legacy/doc/main.md

-> This documentation is a work in progress.
+> Note: This documentation is a work in progress.

 `NuPIC Core` contains core algorithms for NuPIC(the Numenta Platform for Intelligent Computing), implemented in C++.